ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 > **Note:**
 >
 >
-> If you want to try the Lift CLI, go to [Lift4Move.md](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/Lift4Move.md)
+> If you want to try to move the data again using the Lift CLI, go to [Lift4Move.md](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/Lift4Move.md)
 >
 >
 > ____________________________________________________________________________________